 You need to be prepared for intense collaboration if you want to keep your customer and product development synchronized.
 Of course, all firms conduct due diligence on the individuals they are about to collaborate with, but the success of the project depends on a smooth collaboration, consistent communication, knowledge sharing, and effective management.
 As a former senior IT Program Manager for a firm based in Spring, Texas, I would like to share my insights on how an IT firm can effectively collaborate with its outsourced software teams.

 1. Facilitate knowledge management

 When you are setting some expectations regarding a project, you have to be sure your team is clear about them too.
-You and your team have to be on the same page.
+You and your custom software development team have to be on the same page.
 For that, I encourage creating an outsourcing model that helps all your team members to know what they are responsible to do, what outcomes are expected from the project they are working on, and when are the assigned tasks due.
 So, here is a check list to follow on that:

 - Make sure each person in your team understands their role/responsibility in the company as well as in the project itself.

 - All members must have a clear understanding of the task assigned and they must also know what their teammates are responsible for.